thongluonglib/Learning-React-Native-Nodejs/NativeModules/Client/README.md

 > [!IMPORTANT]
 > This documentation is still experimental and details are subject to changes as we iterate.
 > Feel free to share your feedback on this [discussion](https://github.com/reactwg/react-native-new-architecture/discussions/8).
->
-> Moreover, it contains **several manual steps**.
-Please note that this won't be representative of the final developer experience once the New Architecture is stable.
-We're working on tools, templates and libraries to help you get started fast on the New Architecture, without having to go through the whole setup.